-Copyright of this material is reserved to the Crown in the right of the State of Victoria on behalf of the Department of Jobs, Skills, Industries and Regions (DJSIR) Victoria. © State of Victoria (DJSIR) 2021.
-Deputy CEO Victorian Skills Authority Department of Jobs, Skills, Industries and Regions (DJSIR) GPO Box 4509 MELBOURNE VIC 3001 Organisational contact Manager, Training and Learning Products Unit Engagement Branch Victorian Skills Authority Department of Jobs, Skills, Industries and Regions (DJSIR) Telephone: 131 823 Email: course.enquiry@djsir.vic.gov.au Day-to-day contact Human Services Curriculum Maintenance Manager Swinburne University of Technology PO Box 218 Hawthorn, VIC 3122 Telephone: (03) 9214 5034 / 9214 8501 Email: cmmhs@swin.edu.au Re-accreditation Copyright of this material is reserved to the Crown in the right of the State of Victoria. © State of Victoria (DJSIR) 2021 Copyright of this material is reserved to the Crown in the right of the State of Victoria. © State of Victoria (DJSIR) 2020.
+Copyright owner of the course Copyright of this material is reserved to the Crown in the right of the State of Victoria on behalf of the Department of Jobs, Skills, Industries and Regions (DJSIR) Victoria. © State of Victoria (DJSIR) 2021.
+2. Address Deputy CEO Victorian Skills Authority Department of Jobs, Skills, Industries and Regions (DJSIR) GPO Box 4509 MELBOURNE VIC 3001 Organisational contact Manager, Training and Learning Products Unit Engagement Branch Victorian Skills Authority Department of Jobs, Skills, Industries and Regions (DJSIR) Email: course.enquiry@djsir.vic.gov.au Day-to-day contact Human Services Curriculum Maintenance Manager Swinburne University of Technology PO Box 218 Hawthorn, VIC 3122 Telephone: (03) 9214 5034 / 9214 8501 Email: cmmhs@swin.edu.au 3.
+Type of submission Re-accreditation 4.
+Copyright acknowledgement Copyright of this material is reserved to the Crown in the right of the State of Victoria. © State of Victoria (DJSIR) 2021 5.
+Licensing and franchise Copyright of this material is reserved to the Crown in the right of the State of Victoria. © State of Victoria (DJSIR) 2020.
 This work is licensed under a Creative Commons Attribution-No Derivatives 4.0 International licence (see Creative Commons for more information).
+You are free to use, copy and distribute to anyone in its original form if you attribute the State of Victoria (DJSIR) as the author and you